wazuh/wazuh-documentation/source/user-manual/kibana-app/index.rst

 Agents
 ------

-This section shows the overall status of the Wazuh agents and lists them allowing access to the detailed information regarding each Wazuh agent.
+This :ref:`section <kibana_agents>` shows the overall status of the Wazuh agents and lists them allowing access to the detailed information regarding each Wazuh agent.

 Dev tools
 ---------